 1. La Fortuna Waterfall

-Nestled in the depths of central Costa Rica in the Alajuela Province at the base of the dormant conical 1,633 meter Arenal Volcano is the stunning La Fortuna Waterfall.
-After meandering its way through the depths of the rainforest, through valleys in between mountains the Arenal River explodes out over the rocks creating the spectacular picture-perfect 75-meter high waterfall.
+Nestled in the depths of central Costa Rica in the Alajuela Province at the base of the dormant conical 1,633 meters Arenal Volcano is the stunning La Fortuna Waterfall.
+After meandering its way through the depths of the rainforest, through valleys in between mountains, the Arenal River explodes out over the rocks creating the spectacular picture-perfect 75-meter high waterfall.

 - Entrance: Adults: $15, Children: $5